ZeaLoVe/zealove.github.io/content/en/posts/xxxops.md

 ## GitOps

 GitOps is all about tying the entire CICD process to git and automatically triggering the CICD pipeline by committing changes to code on git.
-The more famous GitOps tools now, ArgoCD and FluxCD, are based on K8S.
+The most famous GitOps tools now are ArgoCD and FluxCD, all based on K8S.

 I put argoCD, fluxCD, JenkinsX together to compare and accomplish a selection feathures into a table.
-But in fact, the personal subjective tendency is still relatively heavy after I try these.
+But in fact, the personal subjective tendency is still relatively heavy after I try these tools.

 Although the argoCD experience is a bit better, I prefer the architecture of FluxCD and the ability to automatically synchronize the latest images.
 In the end, we didn't use any of the above but chose to control the release process ourselves in the pipeline.
+JenkinsX is just too complicate, my teammates hates jenkins.

 The content of GitOps is really not much, and the scenarios for it are rather limited.